The Joy of

 Regrettably, fairness is a slippery concept.
 What seems fair to me might seem unfair to others.
 Indeed, Republicans and Democrats routinely skirmish about how a fair distribution of tax burdens might look.
 Like pornography, we insist that "we know it when we see it," but we all see it though different eyes.

 While economists have no monopoly on defining how a distribution of income should look, we at least can paint a picture of how it does look.
 The picture is not necessarily a pretty one.
-With just a brief pause, the U.S. economy has grown steadily since the early years of the Clinton Administration, but fortune has smiled on some far more brightly than on others.
+Despite a few pauses, the U.S. economy has grown steadily since the early 1980's.
+However fortune has smiled on some far more brightly than on others.
 Our economic tide keeps rising, but the seas have been rough.
 Well-appointed economic boats have crested to record levels, but those less seaworthy have capsized.
 Median incomes are up, but so is income inequality.

 * * * * * * * * * * * * * * * * * * *